pfreemantlm/dev-standard/Platform/CampaignService.md

 ## uploadAssignments

-Imports a spreadsheet of data describing the ads (Editions, aka Creatives) to run on a Placement, along with Companion Ads.
+Using the parameter `(campaignservice)uploadAssignments` will imports a spreadsheet of data describing the ads (Editions, aka Creatives) to run on a Placement, along with Companion Ads.
 The Placement IDs can be retrieved using getAssignments, and the Creative IDs should correspond to those pulled using the getCreatives operation.

 Input data only requires a Campaign ID, but a CSV or XLS/XLSX media plan is also required.
 Example JSON input: